medianasoft/medianasoft.github.io/CaseStudyF1.md

 parameters$enrollment_parameter = 24
 ```

-The primary efficacy evaluation will be performed at 4 weeks after randomization and thus
+The length of the treatment period in this trial is 4 weeks (the primary efficacy evaluation will be performed at 4 weeks after randomization):

 ``` r
 parameters$treatment_period = 4